WayScience/cellpainting_predicts_cardiac_fibrosis/README.md

 # Cell Painting predicts cardiac fibrosis

-In this repository, we perform image analysis, image-based profiling, and machine learning to predict failing and non-failing cardiac fibroblasts.
+In this repository, we perform image analysis, image-based profiling, and machine learning to predict cardiac fibroblasts from failing and non-failing hearts.

 ## Goals

 The goals of this project are to:

-1. Comprehensively define cell-state differences between failing and non-failing cardiac fibroblast (CF) populations.
+1. Comprehensively define cell-state differences between cardiac fibroblast (CF) populations from failing and non-failing hearts.
-2. Accurately predict CF phenotype that can generalize and be applied to a large-drug screen to find hits that make the failing cells look healthy.
+2. Accurately predict CF phenotype that can generalize and be applied to a large-drug screen to find hits that make the cells from failing hearts look healthy.

 ## Cell Painting

-We performed a modified [Cell Painting assay](https://www.moleculardevices.com/applications/cell-imaging/cell-painting#gref) on [cardiac fibroblasts](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5588900/#:~:text=Definition%20by%20function,%2C%20and%20glycoproteins5%2C6.) from non-failing and failing human hearts.
+We performed a modified [Cell Painting assay](https://www.nature.com/articles/nprot.2016.105) on [cardiac fibroblasts](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5588900/#:~:text=Definition%20by%20function,%2C%20and%20glycoproteins5%2C6.) from non-failing and failing human hearts.

-In this modified Cell Painting, there are five channels:
+In this modified Cell Painting, we remove the traditional nucleoli/cytoplasmic RNA stain for a dedicated F-actin stain.
+Here are the five channels for our experiment, with the mapping for the image file names:

 - `d0` (Nuclei)
 - `d1` (Endoplasmic Reticulum)